-Three Months Ended

-April 30, 2021 May 1, 2020

-(in millions, except percentages)

-Income before income taxes \$ 987 \$ 136

-Income tax expense (benefit) \$ 49 \$ (46)

-Effective income tax rate 5.0 % ,) -33.8 %
+Three M onths Ended Six Mor ths E Ended J uly 30, 2021 July 31, 2020 July 30, 2021 July 31, 2020 (in millions, e xcept p percentages) (in millions, ex cept percentages) Income before income taxes \$ 1,013 \$ 500 \$ 2,000 \$ 636 Income tax expense (benefit) \$ 133 \$ (599) \$ 182 \$ (645) Effective income tax rate 13.1 % , D -119.8 % 9.1 %) -101.4 %

-For the first quarter of Fiscal 2022 and Fiscal 2021, our effective income tax rate was 5.0% on pre-tax income of \$987 million and -33.8% on pre-tax income of \$136 million, respectively.
-The change in our effective income tax rate was primarily driven by higher discrete tax items on higher pre-tax income and a change in our jurisdictional mix of income.
-For the first quarter of Fiscal 2022, our effective income tax rate includes discrete tax benefits of \$103 million related to stock-based compensation.
-In comparison, for the first quarter of Fiscal 2021, our effective income tax rate includes a discrete tax benefit of \$59 million from an intra-entity asset transfer of certain of Pivotal's intellectual property to an Irish subsidiary that was completed by VMware, Inc. The effective income tax rate for future quarters of Fiscal 2022 may be impacted by the actual mix of jurisdictions in which income is generated, as well as the impact of any discrete tax items.
+For the second quarter of Fiscal 2022 and Fiscal 2021, our effective income tax rate was 13.1% and -119.8%, respectively.
+For the first six months of Fiscal 2022 and Fiscal 2021, our effective income tax rate was 9.1% and -101.4%, respectively.
+The changes in our effective income tax rate were primarily driven by lower discrete tax items on higher pre-tax income and a change in our jurisdictional mix of income.
+For the first six months of Fiscal 2022, our effective income tax rate includes discrete tax benefits of \$131 million related to stock-based compensation.
+In comparison, for the first six months of Fiscal 2021, our effective income tax rate includes discrete tax benefits of \$746 million related to an audit settlement that was recorded in the second quarter of that period.
+The effective income tax rate for future quarters of Fiscal 2022 may be impacted by the actual mix of jurisdictions in which income is generated, as well as the impact of any discrete tax items.

 Our effective income tax rate can fluctuate depending on the geographic distribution of our worldwide earnings, as our foreign earnings are generally taxed at lower rates than in the United States.
 The differences between our effective income tax rate and the U.S. federal statutory rate of 21% principally result from the geographical distribution of income, differences between the book and tax treatment of certain items, and the discrete tax items discussed above.
 In certain jurisdictions, our tax rate is significantly less than the applicable statutory rate as a result of tax holidays.
 The majority of our foreign income that is subject to these tax holidays and lower tax rates is attributable to Singapore and China.
 A significant portion of these income tax benefits relates to a tax holiday that will be effective until January 31, 2029.
 Our other tax holidays will expire in whole or in part during Fiscal 2022 through Fiscal 2030.
 Many of these tax holidays and reduced tax rates may be extended when certain conditions are met or may be terminated early if certain conditions are not met.
-As of April 30, 2021, we were not aware of any matters of non-compliance related to these tax holidays.
+As of July 30, 2021, we were not aware of any matters of non-compliance related to these tax holidays.